R/F RailorFlight

 Train wins

-Milan Rome
+Milan to Rome Train or flight?

 Train · city to city